leekelleher/umbraco-contentment/.github/IDEAS.md

     - File picker, Stylesheet picker, Scripts picker, Member Group picker, Relation Type picker, Languages picker,
   - `userGroupPicker` - I guess a User Group Picker could be useful as a property-editor?

+- Tabbed Textarea
+  Like what you see on code examples, (e.g. MDN), with a HTML, CSS, JS tabs.
+Couple be useful, maybe?

 -